odoare/BiRR/readme.md

 ## Future improvements

+In priority order:

+- Ambisonic output (FOA)

+- Absorption parameters for each wall

+- Multiple inputs (and ability to place multiple virtual sources in the room in the same UI)

 - Faster convolution (?)

 - Rooms not necessarly parallelepipedic

-- Absorption parameters for each wall

-- More microphones configurations

-- Multiple inputs (and ability to place multiple virtual source in the room in the same UI)

 ## Contact